 Governments can use that data to run better operations on behalf of citizens.

-The advance of technology used by people has made 311 easier to access through various channels including phone calls, text messages, online forms, and through mobile applications.
+The advance in technology used by people has made 311 easier to access through various channels including phone calls, text messages, online forms, and through mobile applications.
 It’s also resulted in a massive amount of data collected that can act as a guide for cities to offer better services and run operations in optimized ways.